Sports-related curses: Liverpool F.C.

 The Mexico national football team were eliminated from every FIFA World Cup at the round of 16 stage from 1994 to 2018, losing to Bulgaria in 1994, Germany in 1998, the United States in 2002, Argentina in 2006 and 2010, Netherlands in 2014, and Brazil in 2018.
-Mexican fans name it «The curse of the Fifth game», which was believed to be traced from the cachirules scandal, in which four Mexican players were discovered falsifying their age, resulting in Mexico being disqualified from the 1988 Summer Olympics in South Korea, the 1989 FIFA World Youth Championship in Saudi Arabia, and the 1990 FIFA World Cup in Italy – thus the fourth match was believed to be cursed as the result.
+Mexican fans name it The curse of the Fifth game or Quinto Partido, which was believed to be traced from the cachirules scandal, in which four Mexican players were discovered falsifying their age, resulting in Mexico being disqualified from the 1988 Summer Olympics in South Korea, the 1989 FIFA World Youth Championship in Saudi Arabia, and the 1990 FIFA World Cup in Italy – thus the fourth match was believed to be cursed as the result.

-At the 2022 FIFA World Cup, Mexico did not advance from the group stage after they were eliminated after group play for the first time since 1978.
-Interestingly, Mexico's elimination in the 2022 World Cup was the first time in 44 years (equivalent to more than four decades), having suffered four games without scoring, began with Mexico's 2–1 win over South Korea (hosts of the 1988 Olympics) in 2018 before finally beating Saudi Arabia (hosts of the 1989 Youth World Cup) by the same scoreline in 2022 – Mexico scored four goals against their Asian opponents, having accumulated four points like Poland but lost on goal difference, which coincided to the number of players that was found guilty for the cachirules scandal, leading to an ironic rumour that the curse might have finally ended for the Mexican side.

 Mick Jagger curse

 When singer Mick Jagger openly supports a team or attends a game supporting a team, the supported team has suffered losses.
 The curse was widely speculated and reported on during the 2010, 2014 and 2018 World Cups.